hardenedlinux/Debian-GNU-Linux-Profiles/docs/hardened_boot/grub-for-coreboot.md

 $ make menuconfig
 ```

-Make sure to use seabios as the default payload.
+###### Use the grub payload directly

+coreboot allows to use existing elf executable as payload, which will be executed by coreboot directly.

+###### SeaGrub scheme

+Use seabios as the default payload, which will be built and integrated into the image automatically during coreboot's building process,
+then use the script below to insert the grub payload into the image, and configure SeaBIOS to chainload it automatically.

+##### Build coreboot's image

 After saving the config result, invoke `make(1)` to build the coreboot image.

 ```
 $ make